Lepakshi is a small town in the Anantpur district, housing the famous Veerabhadra temple. It is ideal for a day’s outing from Bangalore.

 PHOTOGRAPHY NOT ALLOWED INSIDE

-Lepakshi Basavana: Monolithic Nandi of Lepakshi:
+Lepakshi Basavana: Monolithic Nandi of Lepakshi

-Not to forget the Lepakshi Basavana, the biggest monolithic Nandi in India.
+Not to forget that the Lepakshi Basavana is the biggest monolithic Nandi in India.
 It is on the way to the temple.
-Nandi is facing the Veerabhadra temple and it is said that if we see from there we can see the temple.
-Probably earlier days everything would have been within temple complex.
+Nandi is facing the Veerabhadra temple, and it is said that we can see the temple from there.
+Probably in the earlier days, everything would have been within the temple complex.

-Coming back to the travel part.
 We had lunch at Lepakshi town itself.
-And then we went shopping in Lepakshi hunting for handloom sarees and Lepakshi handicrafts.
+Then we went shopping in Lepakshi, hunting for handloom sarees and Lepakshi handicrafts.
 The Lepakshi Kalamkari designs are very famous.
-These are the ones drawn with pen on cotton sarees and in the inspiration for the design comes from the Lepakshi temple pillars themselves.
+These are the ones drawn with a pen on cotton sarees.
+The inspiration for the design comes from the Lepakshi temple pillars themselves.

 |Lepakshi pillar designs found on sarees|

 Enjoy Travelling 🙂